mlewis7127/amazon-eks-guide-code/docs/3.eks-setup/auto-mode-overview.md

 This tells us that the cluster has Auto Mode enabled and is using the default `general-purpose` node pool.
 From a Storage perspective, it tells us that the cluster can provision EBS volumes, without any need to manually install and manage the EBS CSI driver.
 From a Network perspective, it tells us the internal CIDR range for the cluster (which is separate from the VPC CIDR range), and it shows that load balancing is enabled.

 ## Update Storage Class
+In the previous command we can see that the cluster can provision EBS volumes, so the next thing is to check what storage classes are available.
+A storage class tells the cluster details such as which type of storage service to use (e.g. EBS/EFS) and what volume type and/or performance settings.

 ```shell
 kubectl get storageclass